Medical expert of the article

 Indications

-- Amblyopia, more often secondary due to astigmatism and anisometropia.
+- Amblyopia, often secondary due to astigmatism and anisometropia.

-- Injection of steroids (triamcinolone acetoide 40 mg with betamethasone 6 mg) is locally very effective in subcutaneous localization in the early active stage.
-Possible complications include retrograde forced entry of the solution into the central artery of the retina, depigmentation of the skin and necrosis, bleeding and atrophy of fatty tissue;
+- steroid injection (triamcinolone acetonide 40 mg with betamethasone 6 mg) locally is very effective in subcutaneous localization in the early active stage.
+Possible complications include retrograde forced entry of the solution into the central retinal artery, skin depigmentation and necrosis, bleeding and atrophy of fatty tissue;

-- Systemic administration of steroids daily for several weeks can also be effective, especially with an extensive orbital component;
+- Systemic administration of steroids daily for several weeks may also be effective, especially if there is an extensive orbital component;

-- local resection with cauterization can reduce the volume of the pre-arranged, limited tumor, but usually it is used in late inactive stages;
+- local resection with cauterization can reduce the volume of anteriorly located, limited tumor, but it is usually used in late inactive stages;